Why?

 Connected Jobsites

-Before the cloud, the only way to really check on the status of a project was to go visit it in person and see for yourself, a task that takes hours out of the day.
-SaaS platforms can offer you a real-time view into your jobsite from anywhere in the world.
+Before the cloud, the only way to check on the status of a project was to go visit it in person and see for yourself, a task that takes hours out of the day.
+SaaS platforms can offer you a real-time view of your jobsite from anywhere in the world.

 Data Storage